openfaas/openfaas.github.io/_posts/2024-09-04-checking-stock-price-drops.md

 ## So did it work?

 It did indeed work.
-I felt the team at Classic Hand Tools were rather stingy with their discount, but I was probably the first person to find out about the price change.
+I felt the team at Classic Hand Tools were rather stingy with their discount, but I was probably the first person to find out about the price change so the function achieved its goal.

-Monitoring the function's logs in the OpenFaaS Pro UI:
+The next morning I clicked on the Logs tab for the function and selected "24h" in the OpenFaaS Pro dashboard, that showed me what happened leading up to the alert:

 ![Dropped prices](/images/2024-09-stockcheck/detected.png)

-Then the Discord alert I got when I checked my phone:
+Here's the Discord alert I got when I checked my phone:

 ![Discord alert](/images/2024-09-stockcheck/discord.png)

-Whilst it's overkill for this task, and standard HTML scraping and parsing techniques worked perfectly well, I decided to try out running a local Llama3.1 8B model on my Nvidia RTX 3090 GPU to see if it was up to the task.
+Whilst it's overkill for this task because standard HTML scraping and parsing techniques worked perfectly well, I decided to try out running a local Llama3.1 8B model on my Nvidia RTX 3090 GPU to see if it was up to the task.

 It wasn't until I ran `ollama run llama3.1:8b-instruct-q8_0` and pasted in my prompt that I realised just how long that HTML was was.
 It was huge, over 681KB of text, this is generally considered a large context window for a Large Language Model.

 {% raw %}
 ```